htnyquist/pony-music-archive/README.md

 Usage: `dlbandcamp.py <path> <bandcamp artist URL>`

+## dlsoundcloud.py

+Downloads an artist's tracks from Soundcloud in either original quality (if Download is available), or stream-quality MP3.
+This will not overwrite existing files, but it will try to apply Soundcloud's cover art if the name matches.
+For arists who do not have a Bandcamp.

+Usage: `dlsoundcloud.py <path> <soundcloud artist URL>`

 ## findbadnames.py

 Looks through every folder and files in the archive for incorrect names.